11th Annual Alaska Sustainable Agriculture Conference

-Join us in March at the Westmark Fairbanks Hotel and Conference Center for 3 days of workshops and seminars related to increasing the sustainability of your agricultural pursuits in Alaska.
+Join us in March at the Westmark Fairbanks Hotel and Conference Center for three days of workshops and seminars related to increasing the sustainability of your agricultural pursuits in Alaska.

 This conference is held every year in Fairbanks, Alaska, and brings together farmers, ranchers, researchers, Extension agents and members of the agriculture support industry to learn from one another and to find ways to improve the agriculture industry in Alaska.